Future Barcelona visitor, what’s the fourth best thing you’ve ever done?

 Hourly visits are capped so showing up randomly means you’ll be forced into a time slot you hadn’t planned on visiting – booking online gives you back the control.
 Simply select your visit time and be lead right through.

-Click the button below to be taken to the Official Barcelona Tourism Office.
+Click the button below to be taken to Ticketbar to complete your purchase.